Royal Pavilion

 The Royal Pavilion (also called the Brighton Pavilion) is one of Brighton’s top attractions and it attracts around 400,000 visitors each year.
 It is a stunning example of the style of exotic design popular during the Regency period.

-The great kitchen was one of the most impressive kitchens of its day and it features cast-iron columns decorated with copper palm leaves.
+The Great Kitchen was one of the most impressive kitchens of its day and it features cast-iron columns decorated with copper palm leaves.
 It was a kitchen designed to impress and, unusual for the time (when servants’ quarters would usually be hidden from view), guests to the palace would often be given a tour of the kitchen.

-The music room is where George IV and his guests would be entertained by his own band and the Italian composer Rossini performed here in 1823.
+The Music Room is where George IV and his guests would be entertained by his own band and the Italian composer Rossini performed here in 1823.
 The room features nine lotus-shaped chandeliers and walls are decorated in a Chinese-inspired style.

 There is an exhibition in the Royal Pavilion’s Prince Regent Gallery (on the first floor) showing how the saloon was restored.